 - Picnic Area: Picnic tables are located about .25 miles from the battery and memorial area.
 The trail remains paved for a little while and then becomes soft.

 - Bathrooms: The men’s and women’s bathrooms in the Visitor Center are 5×5 feet with grab-bars.
 The roll-up sink has one of the soap dispensers lowered.
 On the ground floor of the Fort Pulaski is another set of bathrooms with a roll-up sink, but is too narrow for many wheelchairs (See Photo).
 The waiting area for this bathroom has a soda machine and a wheelchair accessible drinking fountain with a water-bottle fill-up station.

 #6 Old Fort Jackson National Historical Landmark

 Old Fort Jackson, built in 1808, is another Civil War historical point of interest.
 It is located close to Downtown Savannah (Map), making it an easy visit.
 It is much smaller than Fort Pulaski, though it has its own unique charm.
-There’s a canon firings every day at 10am and 2pm from spring to summer.
+There’s a canon firing every day at 10 am and 2 pm from spring to summer.
 Visitors may also find locals dressed up as wartime characters.
 Visitors with limited mobility have access to the ground floor only.

-- Entrance Fee: Visitors who use wheelchairs (have a permanent limited mobility) get free admission, no cost.
+- Entrance Fee: Visitors who use wheelchairs (have permanent limited mobility) get free admission, at no cost.